qrdl/fizzbuzz/README.md

 Generic *printf* replaced with custom print routine, tailored for this particular task.

 ### customprint2
 Like *customprint*, but buffer is filled in reverse, and adjacent *Fizz* and *Buzz* words are merged into single *memcpy*, as a result number of *memcpy* calls per iteration goes down from 15 to just 4.
+Courtesy of [kariya-mitsuru](https://github.com/kariya-mitsuru).

 ### reusebuf
 Reuse buffer from previous iteration, update only the changed characters.
 Use x86_64 vector instructions for comparing buffers.

+### reusebuf2
+Reuse buffer from previous iteration, update only the changed characters.
+Use x86_64 vector instructions for comparing buffers.
+Fill buffer in reverse to reduce number of *memcpy* calls.
+Courtesy of [kariya-mitsuru](https://github.com/kariya-mitsuru).

 ### multithreaded
 Use worker threads to process the sets of numbers in parallel.